sevbo2003/Cracking-the-coding-interview/README.md

 ## How to solve?
 1. Read the problem description (do not think to code)
-2. Try to question yourself (is it ASCII or Unicode), what is the Max value, is there a difference bettwen capital letter or small letters.
+2. Try to question yourself (is it ASCII or Unicode), what is the Max value, is there a difference between capital letter or small letters
 3. Draw some examples on paper (with corner cases)
 4. Thinking about the solution in mind (and evaluate complexity)
 5. Think better solution